Michigan Baseball Foundation

 The Michigan Baseball Foundation (MBF) is a 501(c)(3) non-profit organization in Midland, Michigan, that refers to itself as a social enterprise.
 MBF is the current owner and operator of the Dow Diamond – a baseball stadium located in downtown Midland.
-Profits from the operation of the Dow Diamond are donated to youth groups and to initiatives that seek to improve life in Midland and its surrounding areas.
+Through its subsidiary, MBF Enterprises (MBFE), the organization owns the stadium's primary resident – the Great Lakes Loons, and their broadcaster – WLUN.
+Profits from the operation of the Dow Diamond and the organization's taxable enterprises are donated to youth groups and to initiatives that seek to improve life in Midland and its surrounding areas.

 History

-MBF began in 2005, when William S. Stavropoulos, then Chairman of the Dow Chemical Company, which is headquartered in Midland, came up with the idea that minor league baseball could help to vitalize the hometown of Dow Chemical.
-He had observed how the introduction of minor league baseball had rejuvenated several communities in the United States, and he felt it could similarly trigger a renaissance in Midland.
+MBF began in 2005, when William S. Stavropoulos, then Chairman of the Dow Chemical Company, which is also headquartered in Midland, came up with the idea that minor league baseball could help the hometown of Dow Chemical.
+He had observed how the introduction of minor league baseball had helped several communities in the United States, and he felt it could similarly "trigger a renaissance" in Midland.

-With the backing of Dow Chemical he turned to citizens of the town for their support.
-Ultimately, five additional Midland-based organizations (Dow Corning Corporation, the Charles J. Strosacker Foundation, the Rollin M. Gerstacker Foundation, the Herbert H. and Grace A. Dow Foundation, and the Bill and Linda Stavropoulos Foundation) joined Dow in backing the effort to bring a minor league baseball team to the community.
-MBF was formed and Stavropoulos was asked to serve as its CEO and Chairman.
+With the backing of Dow Chemical, he turned to others in the Midland area for their combined support.
+Ultimately, five additional Midland-based organizations (Dow Corning Corporation, the Charles J. Strosacker Foundation, the Rollin M. Gerstacker Foundation, the Herbert H. and Grace A. Dow Foundation, and the Bill and Linda Stavropoulos Foundation) joined Dow Chemical in backing the effort to bring a minor league baseball team to the community.
+MBF was formed and Stavropoulos was asked to serve as its CEO and Chair.

+In 2005 MBF hired Tom Dickson, owner of the Lansing Lugnuts minor league team, as a consultant, and through him in September 2005 MBF negotiated the purchase of the Southwest Michigan Devil Rays of nearby Battle Creek, Michigan.